How to Make Homemade Candy Recipes

 - If beaten too long, fudge and fondant will harden in the pan before it can be poured.
 Sometimes it is possible to work the warm fudge with your hands until it can be patted into the buttered pan.
 Cut it into pieces immediately.
 If the fudge is too hard to work with hands, scrape the bits from the pan and use them as dessert toppings sprinkled over cake, pie or ice cream, because it will still taste great.

 - Sometimes fudge and fondant won't set up or harden.
 Pour the candy back into the saucepan or Dutch oven.
-Add 1/4 cup, 60 ml milk and repeat the cooking-cooling--beating process over again.
-Another alternative is to use the candy as a dessert sauce, called "spoon fudge" by old-timers; pour over cake, pie or ice cream.
+Add 1/4 cup, 60 ml milk and repeat the cooking--cooling--beating process over again.
+Another alternative is to use the candy as a dessert sauce, called spoon fudge; pour over cake, pie or ice cream.

 Homemade Candy Recipes Testing Chart